yukihirop/github-stocked-comments/README.md

 Register `Oauth App` for Authorization from [here](https://github.com/settings/developers)

 ## License
-The gem is available as open source under the terms of the MIT License.
+The chrome extension is available as open source under the terms of the MIT License.

 ## Declaration
 The author is not responsible for any damage caused by using this chrome extension.